AnormCypher/AnormCypher/readme.md

 Note: This is really useful, since most queries in a web application will return similar data sets.
 For example, if you have defined a parser able to parse a Country from a result set, and another Language parser, you can then easily compose them to parse both Country and Language from a single return.

-First you need to import `anormcypher.CypherParser._`
+First you need to import `org.anormcypher.CypherParser._`

 First you need a `CypherRowParser`, i.e. a parser able to parse one row to a Scala value.
 For example we can define a parser to transform a single column result set row, to a Scala `Long`: